|Values are valid only on day of printing.|

-Beyond Hot Topic is an opportunity for viewers to ask questions of the Hot Topic presenter.
+Hot Topic Q&A is an opportunity for viewers to ask questions of the Hot Topic presenter.

-For this Beyond Hot Topic, a conference call was held June 22, 2010 at 3:00pm CST.
+For this Hot Topic Q&A, a conference call was held June 22, 2010 at 3:00pm CST.
 The questions presented below are unedited.

 Sometimes our technologists see a borderline positive tTG and EMA neg and wonder which one is more accurate as a screen test.
 As you know the EMA-IFA is technologist-driven by expertise and technique, and may suffer as such in terms of inter-tech reproducibility.
 Whereas the tTG is an automated assay that potentially has better reproducibility.
 What are your thoughts on this?

 (Dr. Snyder) So getting back to the question, I think the reproducibility for tTG and EMA are very similar.
 Again, those assays in the upper range probably have a little bit more issues with precision.
 I mention that because I think it’s relevant because these antibodies can be used to monitor patients with celiac disease so we want to keep in mind that especially at the higher levels that precision can be somewhat of an issue.
 Dr. Murray, do you have anything to add to that?